 How to choose the width of your handlebars

-Wider bars may also help riders who suffer shoulder tension, neck pain, jaw pain or hand fatigue from the ‘death grip’ they have due to riding nerve-wracking, narrow bars.
-This is perhaps most notable on many women’s bikes, which come stock with narrow handlebars to suit narrow shouldered riders.
+Wider bars may also help riders who suffer shoulder tension, neck pain, jaw pain or hand fatigue from the ‘death grip’ they have due to riding narrow bars.
+This can be most notable on many women’s bikes, which often come stock with narrow handlebars to suit narrow-shouldered riders.

 How to choose the shape of your handlebars

 It took a long time, but around the early 2000s manufacturers finally realised that the bulk of bike sales are not made to elite bike racers.

 Until that point, most bikes catered to the racing fraternity, with short head tubes combined with bar and stem setups that were thought to offer the most aerodynamic position possible when riding in the drops.

 Drop and reach were usually deep and long, the idea being that the more stretched out you were, the faster you’d go.